ytxmobile98/ubuntu-cjk-font-config/README.md

-# Ubuntu font configuration files (per user)
+# Ubuntu CJK font configuration files (per user)

-Configuration file directory: `~/.config/fontconfig/conf.d`
+This repository contains the configuration for CJK fonts.

+* To set the configuration for each user, copy the `conf.d` directory into the per-user config file directory: `~/.config/fontconfig/`.